conradoqg/naivecoin/README.md

     * Miner
 * HTTP API interface to control everything
 * Synchronization of blockchain and transactions
-* Simple prove-of-work (The difficulty increases every 5 blocks)
+* Simple proof-of-work (The difficulty increases every 5 blocks)
 * Addresses creation using a deterministic approach [EdDSA](https://en.wikipedia.org/wiki/EdDSA)
 * Data is persisted to a folder

-> Naivechain uses websocket to p2p communication, but it was dropped to simplify the understanding of message exchange.
+> Naivechain uses websocket for p2p communication, but it was dropped to simplify the understanding of message exchange.
 It is relying only on REST communication.

 #### Components communication
 ```